 In order to provide such a range of formats we require a method to produce a single master version, which can be updated over time, from which the multiple required formats can be produced automatically.
 Using a single master is not a new idea [19, 20, 21] but we require viable methods which specifically produce accessible formats.

 Cooper [22, 23, 2] neatly captures the technical challenges and general approaches which we might need to take.
 The use of MathML [24] is a key technology as this enables speech to be produced, equations to scale with the surrounding text and reflow, linebreaking as necessary.
-Scalable graphics can also be used to permit scaling of equations [25] and automated linebreaking is possible in LaTe[26].
+Scalable graphics can also be used to permit scaling of equations [25] and automated linebreaking is possible in LaTeX [26].

 MathML is not designed for humans to read and write directly!
 The World Wide Web Consortium (W3C) maintains extensive lists of technologies which produce MathML or convert between MathML and other formats [27] and these formed a starting point.
 However, guidance from the literature [28, 29, 30, 31, 32, 33, 34, 35, 36] greatly facilitates comparisons between and understanding of these technologies!